 During my recent visit to Canada we did a road trip from Vancouver to Calgary.
 The first stop of the trip was Kelowna, chosen because it is the hub of the Okanagan Valley wine region.
-We had only one afternoon the spare, and chose five Kelowna wineries for wine tasting during our brief visit.
+We had only one afternoon to spent in the area, and chose five Kelowna wineries for wine tasting during our brief visit.

 The Five Kelowna Wineries We Visited